ACTIVE-o3: Empowering MLLMs with Active Perception via Pure Reinforcement Learning

 \subsection{Active Perception}

 Active perception refers to the paradigm in which an agent intelligently and dynamically controls its own sensors or actions to achieve a specific task or goal.
-Early foundational work~\cite{aloimonos1988active, ballard1991animate, whaite1997autonomous}—often termed ``active vision'' when focusing on visual sensors—demonstrated that by actively controlling parameters such as camera pose or sensor configuration, agents can transform otherwise ill-posed perception problems into well-posed ones.
+Early foundational work~\citep{aloimonos1988active, ballard1991animate, whaite1997autonomous}—often termed ``active vision'' when focusing on visual sensors—demonstrated that by actively controlling parameters such as camera pose or sensor configuration, agents can transform otherwise ill-posed perception problems into well-posed ones.
 This enables more efficient and effective information gathering for tasks like object recognition, scene understanding, navigation, and manipulation.
-With the advent of deep reinforcement learning, agents are now able to learn sophisticated sensorimotor policies end-to-end from raw sensory inputs and reward signals~\cite{gordon2018iqa, chaplot2020object, jayaraman2018learning, zhu2017target, batra2020objectnav, chaplot2020learning}, without the need for explicit models of environmental uncertainty or information gain.
-More recently, the principles of active perception have been widely embraced in the field of embodied AI~\cite{arruda2016active, das2018neural, chaplot2020learning, jayaraman2018learning}, where agents must not only perceive but also interact purposefully with their environments to accomplish complex goals.
-Meanwhile, there is a clear trend toward integrating Multimodal Large Language Models (MLLMs) as the central reasoning modules—or “brains”—of embodied AI systems~\cite{black2024pi_0, kim2024openvla, qi2025sofarlanguagegroundedorientationbridges}.
+More recently, the principles of active perception have been widely embraced in the field of embodied AI~\citep{arruda2016active, das2018neural, chaplot2020learning, jayaraman2018learning}, where agents must not only perceive but also interact purposefully with their environments to accomplish complex goals.
+Recent embodied visual-search and active-exploration works~\citep{yu2025thinking,li2026look} study active search in panoramic or embodied environments, where sensing is coupled with sequential viewpoint changes.
+Our work is complementary: we focus on a controlled 2D active-perception setting for MLLMs, where the action space is selecting informative image regions under a fixed sensing budget, enabling reproducible training and evaluation of the sensing policy itself.
+Meanwhile, there is a clear trend toward integrating Multimodal Large Language Models (MLLMs) as the central reasoning modules—or “brains”—of embodied AI systems~\citep{black2024pi_0, kim2024openvla, qi2025sofar}.
 In this context, enabling MLLMs with active perception capabilities is of critical importance for advancing the autonomy and intelligence of such systems.
 However, despite rapid progress in MLLM research, active perception remains largely underexplored.
 Our work aims to bridge this gap, leveraging the strong generalization and reasoning capabilities of MLLMs to tackle challenges in active perception.